 As a teenager I thought I knew what a modern, independent woman had to do.
 My friend’s sister had gone to University.
 She seemed smart and like she had it sussed so I decided I too would go.
 I knuckled down and worked hard.

 I got a place on the course I had wanted, got my bags packed and set off to University.
 The freedom, the independence, the camaraderie, the growth.

 I loved it.

 I didn’t have a plan.
 My plan had only gone that far!
 So, I chose the conventional route and I got a job.
 My career was never consciously planned.
 I did what I’d always done.
 I worked hard.
-At times, too hard.
+And often guelling hours.

 Opportunities presented themselves and I took them because I was scared these wouldn’t come by again, and I was flattered by the fact other people believed in me.
 I loved the challenge and diversity in the work that I did, I was passionate and driven, but I was also anxious and overwhelmed much of the time.
 This was not helped by the restructures, the politics, the relentless meetings, or the commute to work.
 I felt I constantly had to prove myself and discounted both my own abilities and the wider choices available to me.
 Looking at conventional measures of success in our culture - job title and salary - I was successful, but it was at a price.